 Crown your dog with one of the many royal dog names (including many used by the British family royal dogs.)

 Are you a Fido-loving Anglophile in search of a name for your new four-legged prince or princess?
-Here’s a list of royal dog names past and present, as well as the names of some of the royal family dogs who have helped to transform palaces and castles into cozy homes for the British royals!
+Here’s a list of royal dog names past and present, as well as the names of some of the Queen’s dog names and other royal family dogs who have helped to transform palaces and castles into cozy homes for the British royals!

 Bee — One of the more than 30 Corgis who have buzzed around the royal households over the years, Queen Elizabeth II’s dog Bee was her Corgi Honey’s pup.

 Berry — Pet parents might want to pick Berry as the name of their four-legged family member, just like Queen Elizabeth II, who chose the fruit-influenced moniker for one of her Dorgis.